-The Supelco AOCS Research Award recognizes outstanding, original research in fats, oils, lipid chemistry or biochemistry, which is sponsored by MilliporeSigma, a subsidiary of Sigma-Aldrich Corp.
+The Supelco AOCS Research Award, sponsored by MilliporeSigma, recognizes outstanding, original research in fats, oils, lipid chemistry or biochemistry.

 This spotlight will help you get to know Dr. Decker, including an overview of his current research and how AOCS has helped develop his career.

-Plan to attend Dr. Decker's award presentation on March 10, 2021, 9:30-10:30 a.m.
-CST (Chicago USA; UTC-6).
+Plan to attend Dr. Decker's award presentation on April 1, 9:30-10:30 a.m.
+CDT (Chicago, USA; UTC-5).
 You can join the livestream on our website, on FaceBook Live, or on YouTube Live.
 The abstract for this lecture is at the end of this blog post.

 Can you tell us about current research?

 My lab's current research is focusing on utilization of fundamental research in lipid oxidation mechanisms to develop practical antioxidant technologies.
 This includes clean label antioxidants, synergistic antioxidant combinations and antioxidant mechanisms in low moisture foods.
 We are also working on the impact of lipid oxidation products on health with Guodong Zhang.

 What was your reaction when you learned you had won the award?

 I was extremely excited to receive this very prestigious award.
 I feel this is the top research award in my field and to be in the company with so many other amazing lipid scientists that have also received this award is the pinnacle of my career.